-It's a slow day at the factory so let's pull this one out of the mailbag for consideration:
+It’s a slow day at the factory so let’s pull this one out of the Ask Going Concern mailbag for consideration:

 Has anyone ever been terminated for not paying back their corporate card?
 My friend, who wants to be unnamed, has a 120 past due balance on their card (roughly $2,300 balance).
 He is freaking out.
 Should he be concerned about losing his job?

-Well let's see here, did your "friend" run up a bunch of charges that can't be expensed?
-Is your "friend" liable for those charges?
-And, most importantly, can your "friend" pick away at the balance by foaming lattes at Starbucks?
+Well let’s see here, did your “friend” run up a bunch of charges that can’t be expensed?
+Such as jaunts to strip clubs, LEGO sets, and trips to the liquor store?
+Is your “friend” then liable for those charges since they were not racked up for the sole purpose of firm business?
+And, most importantly, can your “friend” pick away at the balance by making lattes at Starbucks if your “friend” does not make enough at their firm to pay it off immediately?

 Remember: corporate cards aren’t free money.
 Sad we even have to remind you of that but, well, you know.